 Select the invoices (choose “select all” to choose all the invoices in the list)

-- After this “specify the write off terms.
+- After this “specifies the write off terms.

-- Choose “write off account” from the list (change write-off date if required)
+- Choose “write off the account” from the list (change write-off date if required)

 - Fill in “Write off class” if class tracking is used